Submissions for the 2014 Festival are open through May 1, 2014.

 - Does he or she have a book or other significant publications in the last two years ?

-- Can he or she perform great work to a live audience?
+- Can he or she give a great live interpretation of the work to a live Litquake audience?

 We also invite authors when their books fit into genre-specific Litquake events.